 If most of your driving experience has been in suburban or city areas, you might be surprised at how different driving on country roads can be.
 Arrange some country driving sessions with your parent/supervisor and get some meaningful experience now, before you have to go it alone.

 Talk to your parent/supervisor or a Keys2drive driving instructor and come up with some tactics you might use to cope with the new challenges.
 To help get you in the right frame of mind, have a look at Tactics for tricky situations.

 Here are some tips for safe country driving to get you started:

 - If you are driving on dirt roads, adjust your speed so you feel comfortable and in control.
-Unsealed roads bring a whole new host of hazards - dirt drifts, pot holes, dust and flying gravel – don’t be afraid to go as slow as you feel you need to.
+Unsealed roads bring a whole new host of hazards - dirt drifts, potholes, dust and flying gravel – don’t be afraid to drive as slowly as you feel you need to.

 - Driving on country roads usually means covering long distances – make sure you are well rested before setting out, and take regular breaks.
 It’s a good idea to share the driving with your parent/supervisor – it’ll give you a chance to rest and even do a little learning by watching what they do and asking questions.

-- Keep a lookout for wildlife, especially when you see road signs warning that there are animals in the area.
+- Keep a lookout for wildlife, especially when you see road signs warning of animals in the area.
 If you see wildlife on the side of the road, slow down to reduce your braking speed and give the animal a chance to cross.